Updated December 16, 2025

 Attentive readers will have guessed how to solve the problem from the title and first paragraph of this post.
 It’s a simple matter of adding a space between the contiguous marks.*

-You need to use a nonbreaking space because if you simply hit the space bar, you risk stranding a closing quotation mark at the beginning of a new line (or an opening quotation mark at the end of a line)—a case of misbehaving punctuation you would be wise to prevent, even if it takes a little extra effort.‡
+No matter what you do, the space needs to be nonbreaking: If you simply hit the space bar, you risk stranding a closing quotation mark at the beginning of a new line (or an opening quotation mark at the end of a line)—a case of misbehaving punctuation that you would be wise to prevent, even if it takes a little extra effort.‡

 Here are the examples from the previous section, but with nonbreaking spaces added between the final apostrophe and the right (or closing) quotation mark that follows: